IdahoAgStats/factcuratoR/README.md

 remotes::install_github("IdahoAgStats/factcuratoR")
 ```

-## Validation and Write functions require codebooks that are standardized
+## factcuratoR functions require codebooks that are standardized
 The main codebook should be named `codebooks_all_db.csv`
 codebooks_all_db.csv contains:
 - the variables and their descriptions present in each codebook